SCDPH Home page

 PRAMS is a population-based survey of women delivering a live-born infant.
 This survey collects information on women's experiences and behaviors before, during, and shortly after pregnancy.
 Thus, states participating in PRAMS gain unique and invaluable information for public health administrators, policy makers, and researchers as they develop programs and policies to improve the health of women and children.

-The South Carolina Pregnancy Risk Assessment Monitoring System (SC PRAMS) Project plays a significant role in SC DHEC's public health surveillance activities.
+The South Carolina Pregnancy Risk Assessment Monitoring System (SC PRAMS) Project plays a significant role in SC DPH's public health surveillance activities.
 The SC PRAMS Project monitors and disseminates information on maternal behavioral risk factors occurring during pregnancy and on a child's early infancy period related to birth outcomes.
 Thus, the SC PRAMS Project provides sound and reliable maternal and infant health data, which can be used by health professionals for the planning and evaluation of perinatal health programs and for making policy decisions affecting the health of mothers and babies in South Carolina.

 The quantitative and qualitative collection, analysis, and use of maternal and child health data are fundamental to the development of an infrastructure to solve women and children's health problems at the state and local levels.
 Data analysis should be a central component of efforts to identify maternal and child health needs, to design appropriate program interventions, to manage and evaluate those interventions, and to monitor our progress toward achieving the Year 2000 Objectives (1).
 PRAMS is designed not only to generate state-specific data but also to allow comparisons among states through the use of standardized data collection methods.